About

 AGRI-CONNECT Strategic Alignment

 Agriculture remains central to Tanzania’s industrialization drive as articulated in the Government’s Five-Year Development Plan and the Agricultural Sector Development Plan Phase Two- ASDP II and the Zanzibar Agricultural Sector Development Programme (ZASDP).
 An increase in agricultural productivity forms the basis of the country’s industrialization push and employment creation.
-AGRI-CONNECT is fully aligned with the Government’s priorities as outlined in ASDP II and the ZASDP.
+AGRI-CONNECT was fully aligned with the Government’s priorities as outlined in ASDP II and the ZASDP.

 AGRI-CONNECT Result Areas